rudranag/Truecaller-Smsbomber_telegram_bot/README.md

 worker: python main.py

-To use webhook version change your Procfile to
+3.To use webhook version change your Procfile to

 web: python main_webhook.py